-- A Comprehensive Diagnostic Assessment, which establishes medical necessity - SCDHHS Behavioral Health Referral & Feedback Form, if applicable - QIO approval letter - Signed/titled and dated Individual Plan of Care (IPOC), progress summaries, and reformulations - Signed releases, consents, and confidentiality assurances for treatment - Signed/titled and dated clinical service notes (CSN) - Court orders, if applicable - Copies of any evaluations and or tests, if applicable - Physician's orders, laboratory results, lists of medications, and prescriptions (when performed or ordered) if applicable - Copies of all written reports, and any other documents relevant to the care and treatment of the beneficiary
+- A Comprehensive Diagnostic Assessment, which establishes medical necessity. - SCDHHS Behavioral Health Referral and Feedback Form, if applicable. - QIO approval letter. - Signed/titled and dated IPOC, progress summaries and reformulations. - Signed releases, consents and confidentiality assurances for treatment. - Signed/titled and dated CSN. - Court orders, if applicable. - Copies of any evaluations and or tests, if applicable. - Physician's orders, laboratory results, lists of medications and prescriptions (when performed or ordered), if applicable. - Copies of all written reports, and any other documents relevant to the care and treatment of the beneficiary.